raylsnetwork/Enygma/enygma_dvp/protocol_description.md

 $$C = Hash(pk^{spend} | salt | token_{ID} | amount)$$

+To spend the commitment, the user proves in zero-knowledge that they know the secret spend key associated with this commitment, and publish a nullifier that spends the corresponding commitment.

 ## Private Issuance

+### Flawed Trivial Example

 It is trivial to have a non-interactive protocol that allows the recipient to open this corresp